wgedeon/comfyui_play_traversal/README.md

 ## [<font style="color: orange;">later</font>] Iteration: Use a pose sequence

-* input a pose sequence into a beat, associate with actor(s). e.g. a dance quip
+* input a pose sequence into a beat (same time length)
+* associate with actor(s). e.g. perform a known dance quip

 # Links to references